Your March Horoscope, Revealed

-Spring is around the corner, and with it, a call to get outside your comfort zone.
+Spring is around the corner (though it might not seem it right now), and with it, a call to get outside your comfort zone.
 We wake out of dreamy February into a busy month of new directions.

 This March is bookended by two powerful full moons, on the 1st and 31st.
 Both full moons are getting amped up by selfish Mars, making for a flood of anger and some impulsive decision-making.
 The Virgo full moon on the 1st is a cranky one, drawing attention to the places in our relationships that are not working.
 The influence of confusing Neptune will incite dumb fights about whose fault it is that the there’s dishwasher scum on the drinking glasses and at least a day of moping with your head under the pillow because nothing feels right — or something along those lines.